Innovation-through-understanding/itu-utils/docs/tricks.md

 # Typescript tips and tricks

-## Typesafe enforcement of a narrow subtype for a parameter
+## Type-safe enforcement of a narrow subtype for a parameter

 Assume that you want to write a function that only accepts certain strings, e.g. a valid unix file path: